Patrick Warburton: Personal life

 In 1991, Warburton married Cathy Jennings, whom he met in college.
-The couple have three sons, including Talon Warburton, and one daughter.
+The couple have three sons named Talon, Gabriel, and Shane, and one daughter named Alexandra.
 They live in Santa Rosa Valley, California.
 In his free time, Warburton enjoys birdwatching and playing golf.

-Warburton is a Christian, and has said that he is willing to turn off Family Guy "when it takes its religious humor too far", perceiving such moments "as diminished returns".
+Warburton is a Catholic and has said that he is willing to turn off Family Guy "when it takes its religious humor too far", perceiving such moments "as diminished returns".
 His mother, Barbara Warburton, is a member of the Parents Television Council, which is severely critical of Family Guy, on which he voices Joe Swanson.
-Politically, Warburton is a centrist, describing himself as a "lifelong conservative" with "very liberal views" on some issues.
+Politically, Warburton has described himself as a "lifelong conservative" with "very liberal views" on some issues.
+He said that he was rooting for Donald Trump in the 2016 presidential election but also said that he didn't vote for Trump or Hillary Clinton, saying that "there wasn't a candidate that represented me."

 Warburton has been involved in charitable acts.
-He and his wife have visited patients at St Jude’s Children’s Hospital.
-He also hosts an annual celebrity golf tournament, “The Warburton,” in Palm Desert to raise money for the hospital.
-The event combines golf, music, and the local community; in total, he has raised over 30 million dollars since the event's inception in 2005.
+His wife and he have visited patients at St. Jude Children's Research Hospital.
+He also hosts an annual celebrity golf tournament, The Warburton, in Palm Desert to raise money for the hospital.
+The event combines golf, music, and the local community; in total, he has raised over $30 million since the event's inception in 2005.

+On March 8, 2026, Warburton served as the Grand Marshal for the 2026 Straight Talk Wireless 500.